Tahir001/website/_pages/about.md

   - /about.html
 ---

-# 👋 Hello!

 My name is Tahir Muhammad, and I am a technology enthusiast.
 I love to learn, work on solving challenging & meaningful problems with the help of technology, and enjoy automating mundane, redundant tasks for my colleagues and friends to help spread the joy of tech. 😊💻

 Currently, I am involved in a few exciting initiatives:

+- 👨‍💻 Software Engineer at BlueCat
-- 🧪 Data Scientist/Software Engineer at BlueCat
+- 🧪 Data Scientist / ML Engineer at GlucoseVision
 - 🎓 AI & ML Researcher at UofT
-- 👨‍💻 Software Engineer at QuranJourney

 I completed my HBSc in Statistics and Computer Science from UofT, where I also taught a plethora of computer science and statistics courses as a TA.
 During my undergraduate studies, I also published some papers.
 In my free time, you'll find me working on my passion projects, playing video games, power-lifting, or participating in any kind of sport I can get my hands on. 📚🎮💪🏀